Addressing the Unique Imaging Needs of Older Patients

 Jiang

 RSNA News highlights the role radiology plays in supporting the imaging needs of the aging population.
 This is the second in a series of stories.
-Read the first story.
+Read the first and third story.

 By 2030, approximately 20% of all Americans, or about 70 million people, will be 65 years or older.
 This population currently uses about 30% of imaging resources each year and that usage is increasing, which is why it is important for all radiologists to understand the needs, findings and risks for geriatric patients.